UBC-MDS/animalsgonewild/README.md

 # animalsgonewild

 This package is designed to demonstrate how basic features of text analysis can be utilized to analyze and represent a text file or string while applying a humorous lens (because what is data science without a dash of humor!).
 It counts the number of words from a text, calculates the average word length of that text, and returns an animal image corresponding to the average word length.
-It subsequently transforming the text into a wordcloud in the shape of the animal.
+It subsequently transforms the text into a wordcloud in the shape of the animal.
 We have included a bonus fourth function for fun, inspired by the popular childhood game - MadLibs.

 # Contributors
 Kyle Maj, Nagraj Rao, Morgan Rosenberg, Junrong Zhu